JohnKendrick/PDielec/docs/_sources/application_notes_2.rst.txt

 It is clear, especially from the absorbtance figure, that the thicker samples are a better fit to the 'thick slab' limiting case.
-However there are issues when using this facility.
-In particular the high frequency side of the reflectance spectra is showing shoulders which are artefacts of the quite large perturbations in the orientation and thickness parameters which have been imposed.
+However, there are issues when using this facility.
+In particular, the high frequency side of the reflectance spectra is showing shoulders which are artifacts of the quite large perturbations in the orientation and thickness parameters that have been imposed.
-Also, for the 10\ |micron| sample it is clear that these perturbations are not sufficient by themselves to remove the oscillations that occur at low frequencies.
+Also, for the 10\ |micron| sample, it is clear that these perturbations are not sufficient by themselves to remove the oscillations that occur at low frequencies.
-This is because at these frequencies the changes in thickness are not sufficent to move a peak by the period of the oscillations.
+This is because at these frequencies the changes in thickness are not sufficient to move a peak by the period of the oscillations.

 .. _fig-mgo-partially-incoherent:
 .. figure:: ./_static/Figures/MgO_Partially_Incoherent_Size_Effects.svg